I have wanted to visit Chatsworth ever since I saw this photo in an Architectural Digest in the 1985.

 Why buy from a farmer's market?
 Aside from freshness, by buying directly from farmers, you give them the opportunity to actually make a little money.
 Many of us don’t realize that a farmer selling to a middleman gets less than half of the value of his crops, meat or dairy.
 So often they make little or nothing on the deal.
 For some, it cost more to grow the products than they get for them.
 At farmer’s markets it all goes to the farmer and not to agribusiness or giant food chains.
 You can actually meet the people who grew the products and get to know their methods and even visit their farms to see what they do (if you can you should… it is a real treat).
 Farmer's Markets should be supported by all of us in the food community.

-Now, what to make with the summer’s bounty from my Union Square Farmer’s Market that would pay homage to my visit to Chatsworth?
+Now, what to make with the summer’s bounty from New York's Union Square Farmer’s Market that would pay homage to my visit to Chatsworth?
 Well I fell head over heels with a dessert I had in England.
 It was a gooseberry elderflower syllabub and it was a revelation.
 I could even imagine eating it with the Duchess in the Chatsworth dining room

 …sitting at this place at the table